-Zero emission capable (ZEC) is the collective term for vehicles that can operate with zero exhaust emissions.
+ZEC is the collective term for vehicles that can operate with zero exhaust emissions.
 Most car and van manufacturers have ZEC models available, with more due to come to market in the next few years.
 Find out more about ZEC vehicles, and get help to choose the right vehicle for you, at Go Ultra Low.

 There are three types of ZEC vehicles:

 By switching to a zero emission capable vehicle you can save money on fuel costs, reduce harmful vehicle emissions and help clean up London's air.

 Most people charge at home overnight or at their workplace, but some will need to charge while they are on the move.
 Grants are available for electric vehicle charging infrastructure at home and at workplaces.

 Public charge points can be found on the street and in key destinations such as shopping areas.
 You will usually need your own charging cable to use public charge points, although rapid charge points have the cable built in.

 Different manufacturers use different connector types.
 Check with your vehicle manufacturer to find out what type of connector your vehicle uses and whether it is capable of rapid charging.

 Charge point maps by Zap-Map show where your nearest public charge point is, the connector types, charging speeds, which network the charge point is operated by and how much it will cost to charge.
 Frequent users can join network membership schemes.
 Most networks also offer pay as you go charging.

 Rapid charge points can charge an electric vehicle battery in 20-30 minutes.
 This is quicker than regular charge points that can take 7-8 hours for a full charge.